sridharshini1/cloudnetworking-config-solutions/execution/02-networking/NCC/README.md

       env: "prod"
 ```

-### 3. Use an existing NCC hub and spoke to create a producer VPC spoke
+### 3. Use an Existing NCC hub and spoke to create a new producer VPC spoke

 ```yaml
 hubs: